Transparency of the Regulatory System

 International Commercial Arbitration and Foreign Courts

-Traditionally, dispute settlement and enforcement of foreign arbitral awards in Saudi Arabia have proven time-consuming and uncertain, carrying the risk that sharia principles can potentially trump any foreign judgments or legal precedents, as the New York Convention allows.
-Even after a decision is reached in a dispute, effective enforcement of the judgment can still take years.
+Traditionally, dispute settlement and enforcement of foreign arbitral awards in Saudi Arabia have proven time-consuming and uncertain, carrying the risk that sharia principles can potentially trump any foreign judgments or legal precedents.
+Even after a decision is reached in a dispute, effective enforcement of the judgment can take a long period of time.
 In several cases, disputes have caused serious problems for foreign investors.
 For instance, Saudi partners and creditors have blocked foreigners’ access to or right to use exit visas, forcing them to remain in Saudi Arabia against their will.
 In cases of alleged fraud or debt, foreign partners may also be jailed to prevent their departure from the country while awaiting police investigation or court adjudication of the case.
 Courts can in theory impose precautionary restraint on personal property pending the adjudication of a commercial dispute, though this remedy has been applied sparingly.

-In recent years, however, the SAG has demonstrated interest in improving the quality of commercial legal proceedings and access to alternative dispute resolution mechanisms.
-Local attorneys indicate that the quality of final judgments in the court system has improved, but that cases still take far too long to litigate.
+In recent years, the SAG has demonstrated a commitment to improving the quality of commercial legal proceedings and access to alternative dispute resolution mechanisms.
+Local attorneys indicate that the quality of final judgments in the court system has improved, but that cases still take too long to litigate.
 In 2012, the SAG updated certain provisions in Saudi Arabia’s domestic arbitration law, paving the way for the establishment of the Saudi Center for Commercial Arbitration (SCCA) in 2016.
 Developed in accordance with international arbitration rules and standards, including those set by the American Arbitration Association’s International Centre for Dispute Resolution and the International Chamber of Commerce’s International Court of Arbitration, the SCCA offers comprehensive arbitration services to firms both domestic and international.
-Less than a year old, the SCCA has already accepted three arbitration cases filed by Saudi firms against other Saudi firms.
 The SCCA reports that both domestic and foreign law firms have begun to include referrals to the SCCA in the arbitration clauses of their contracts.
+However, it is currently too early to assess the quality and effectiveness of SCCA proceedings, as the SCCA is still in the early stages of operation.
 Awards rendered by the SCCA can be enforced in local courts, though judges remain empowered to reject enforcement of provisions they deem non-compliant with sharia law.